Boss bitch music is therapeutic af. Sometimes you gotta remind yourself you’re that bitch.

 We can’t talk about boss bitch music without acknowledging some of the women that pioneered it.

 Lil Kim, Foxy Brown, Missy Elliot, Trina and Eve are just a few of the women that have had the lady balls to rap about the subject matter usually taken on by the boys—money, sex, and other boastful lyrics—but also topics affecting women such as domestic violence, financial independence, and life after failed relationships.
+Just in case you’re wondering, I consider Nicki Minaj to be somewhere in between being a part of the old school and new.
+Though she has many years under her belt she bridged the gap between the generations and held down the fort alone longer than the span of some rappers whole careers.

 These legends paved the way for the new school but also created a community of bossed up women.
 This is the first time in a long time that there have been a plethora of female rappers that are looking to build community and not a competition as the legends once did.
 Though we’ve seen some female rap beef here and there, overall the new generation of rappers and choosing to embrace each other and collaborate rather than tear each other down.